What is the IDV UKVCAS app?

-- State the correct relevant financial period (especially when multiple source of income are being combined)
+- State the correct relevant financial period (especially when multiple sources of income are being combined)

-If you would like to save time and have better peace of mind that your application is compliant with the Immigration Rules, feel free to check out our DIY Application Pack service.
+If you would like to save time and have better peace of mind that your application complies with the Immigration Rules, feel free to check out our DIY Application Pack service.

-As part of this service, we will provide you with a tailored document checklist, as well as numerous letter templates that will be relevant to your application.
+As part of this service, we will provide you with a tailored document checklist and numerous letter templates that will be relevant to your application.